Board of Directors

 Oscar Paz

-Education and Outreach Manager, Santa Cruz Museum of Art & History
+Education and Outreach Manager, Santa Cruz Museum of Art and History

 Oscar Paz